andrewpillar/config/readme.md

 A custom error handler can be configured via the `ErrorHandler` option.
 This takes a `func(pos Pos, msg string)` callback, which is called when an error occurs during parsing of a file.
 This is given the position at which the error occurred, and the message.
-If not handler is configured, then the `Stderrh` error handler is used by default.
+If no handler is configured, then the `Stderrh` error handler is used by default.

     config.DecodeFile(&cfg, "file.conf", config.ErrorHandler(customHandler))